TEFL Accreditation: What is it and why is it important?

 3. Does their website and setup look professional, or like it was put together in five minutes?

 4. Do they list the requirements, the process for accreditation and the standards that organisations are required to meet?
-Do they actually physically send a moderator to assess the course and the trainers, get feedback from trainees and participate in their assessment?
+Do they physically send a moderator to assess the course and the trainers, get feedback from trainees and participate in their assessment?
 If so, how often?

 Is TEFL accreditation important to employers?